Debasement of Currency

 The Debasement Index measures the rate at which currency devalues over time.

-It is visually correlated to inflation, albeit not statistically significant on an annual basis.
-Debasement (and by extension, money creation) is not the only determinant of inflation, but noticeably when levels are extreme.
-An exception are the mid-1940s, when the UK and US introduced price controls which lowered inflation, but led to brutal shortages.
-Similarly, the 1980s saw another major episode when debasement did not feed through to inflation, possibly due to Thatcherism and Reaganomics.
+The DI is visually correlated to inflation, albeit not statistically significant on an annual basis.
+Debasement is one determinant of inflation, noticeable when levels are extreme.
+An exception is the mid-1940s, when the UK and US introduced price controls, which lowered inflation but led to brutal shortages.
+Similarly, the 1980s witnessed another major episode where debasement did not feed through to inflation, possibly due to the influence of Thatcherism and Reaganomics.

-We can trace the Debasement Index all the way back to 1710 for the United Kingdom.
-Under the silver and bimetallic standard, ranging from the early medieval age to the early 18th century, coins were commonly clipped, reducing their metal content, and debased through other means.
+We can trace the DI all the way back to 1710 for the United Kingdom.
+Under the silver and bimetallic standard, ranging from the early medieval age to the early 18th century, debasement rose at a moderate pace.

-What we find is that the index was roughly flat throughout the 19th century, albeit fluctuations were strong.
+Then, we find that the index was roughly flat throughout the 19th century, albeit fluctuations were higher than they may appear on this logarithmic (exponential) chart.
 In some periods, such as from 1865 to 1883, the index saw an overall decline of c.
 30%.
-This brings a caveat that due to the disproportionally more devastating impact of deflation vs. inflations, the relatively harmless looking flat periods have been more significant as they may appear on the chart.
+This brings a caveat that, due to the disproportionately more devastating impact of deflation compared to inflation, the relatively harmless-looking flat periods were more volatile than they may appear on the chart.

 The index decoupled in 1914.